ovainola/website_poller/README.md

 the second is the expected value.
 In the implementation html pages is stored as strings.
 Hooks to string functions, f.ex. "__len__", to the html strings are got with getattr -function.
 When a hook to a string method is created, arguments are passed into this method, f.ex. in the case of "__contains__": "foo" and "bar".
 Then the output is check using equality operator with second argument, f.ex. in the case of "__contains__": "True" and "False".
-Output is a list of booleans, which again are printed in the log file.
+Output is a list of booleans.

+In the logfile, (default file: logs/webpoller.log), are printed urls, response times, status of the request (code and details) and output of the rules.

 ### How do I use it?